salernolabs/rescuegroups/doc/request/Contacts/readme.md

 #### ::setContactPhoneHome

-Sets contactPhoneHome field with a value of type phone.
+Sets contactPhoneHome field with a value of type string.

-    $query->setContactPhoneHome(phone);
+    $query->setContactPhoneHome(string);

 #### ::setContactPhoneWork

-Sets contactPhoneWork field with a value of type phone.
+Sets contactPhoneWork field with a value of type string.

-    $query->setContactPhoneWork(phone);
+    $query->setContactPhoneWork(string);

 #### ::setContactPhoneWorkExt